Jakob238/Hacklahoma-25/README.md

 - **Activity tracker**: Monitors internet usage over your last five sessions to track trends.

 ## Project Installation
-1. Install the 'TechTrack.zip' file
+1. Install the 'TimeOver.zip' file
 2. Extract the contents into a folder on your desktop
 3. Open your browser and go to the extension settings
 4. Enable "Developer mode"